 The entire excess of sale proceeds over the net book value of fixed assets is credited to the statement of profit and loss.

 Expenditure on re-conditioning, re-sitting and re-layout of machinery and equipment which do not increase the future benefits from the existing assets beyond the previously assessed standard of performance based on technical assessment, is not capitalized.

-Capital work in progress and Capital advances :The cost of fixed assets not ready for their intended use before such date, are disclosed as capital workin-progress.
+The cost of fixed assets not ready for their intended use before such date, are disclosed as capital work-inprogress.
 Indirect expenses on administration and supervision are charged to revenue.
-Advances given towards acquisition of fixed assets outstanding at each Balance Sheet date are disclosed as Other Non-Current Assets.